Quantum memory based on concatenating surface codes and quantum Hamming codes: Threshold for Concatenated quantum Hamming codes

 \subsection{Error threshold}

-In order to estimate the threshold, we simulate the decoding process on three concatenated quantum Hamming codes, which are concatenated up to level 1, level 2, level 3, and encode 7, 147, 7497 logical qubits, respectively.
-In the simulation of the decoding process, we randomly generate independent errors at level-0 registers (physical qubits) with a physical error rate $p$, apply the decoding algorithm and correction operators, and check if each logical qubit has suffered a logical error.
+In order to estimate the threshold, we simulate the decoding process on three concatenated quantum Hamming codes, which are concatenated up to level 1, level 2, level 3, and correspond to the $[[15, 7, 3]]$, $[[31, 21, 3]]$, $[[63 ,51, 3]]$ quantum Hamming codes, respectively.
+In simulation of the decoding process, we randomly generate independent errors in level-0 registers (physical qubits) with a physical error rate $p$, apply the decoding algorithm and correction operators, and check if each logical qubit has suffered a logical error.
 If any logical qubit is not error-free, we count the result as a logical error.
 The logical error rate is estimated by repeating the above simulation multiple times.
 Figure~\ref{fig:cssl} shows the estimated logical error rate as a function of the physical error rate $p$, with each simulation repeated $10^5$ times.

-In Ref.~\cite{yoshida2024concatenate}, instead of simulating the entire decoding process for the concatenated quantum Hamming code, the quantum Hamming codes at each level are decoded separately, and the relation between the logical error rate and physical error rate is derived at each level.
-In order to obtain the logical error rate of the full concatenated quantum Hamming code, one substitutes the logical error rate at level $l$ as the physical error rate of level $l+1$ and continue this calculation iteratively using the relation between the logical error rate and physical error rate at each level.
+In Ref.~\cite{yoshida2024concatenate}, instead of simulating the entire decoding process for the concatenated quantum Hamming code, the quantum Hamming codes at each level are decoded separately, and the relation between the logical error rate and the physical error rate is derived at each level.
+In order to obtain the logical error rate of the full concatenated quantum Hamming code, one substitutes the logical error rate at level $l$ as the physical error rate of level $l+1$ and continues this calculation iteratively using the relation between the logical error rate and physical error rate at each level. while in our work, we simulate the entire decoding process.

 During the decoding process, the error correction at each level may fail, resulting in logical errors at that level.
 As observed in Sec.~\ref{sec:corrlated error}, the output for each level are noisy logical qubits with correlated errors.
 Our comprehensive numerical simulation demonstrates that an error threshold exists, albeit with correlated logical errors at each level of concatenation.
-From Fig.~\ref{fig:cssl} it can be seen that the threshold is about $p_{th} \approx 2.1\%$.
-The current NISQ devices can achieve error rates of approximately 0.3\%-0.6\%~\cite{arute2019quantum}.
+From Fig.~\ref{fig:cssl} it can be seen that the threshold is about $p_{th} \approx 1.5\%$.
+The current NISQ devices can achieve Pauli error rates for a single qubit of approximately 0.5\%~\cite{dasilva2024demonstrationlogicalqubitsrepeated} and 0.8\%~\cite{acharya2024quantumerrorcorrectionsurface}.
 Therefore, the concatenated quantum Hamming codes provide a promising candidate for a quantum memory.